-Caution: U.S. citizen prospective adoptive parents should be aware that not all children in orphanages or children’s homes are adoptable.
-In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when conditions permit a family reunion.
-In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to their child(ren)’s adoption.
+Caution: Prospective adoptive parents should be aware not all children in orphanages or children’s homes are eligible for adoption.
+In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending for the child return home when possible.
+In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to the adoption of their child(ren).

-IRAQ’S GUARDIANSHIP AUTHORITY:
+IRAQ’S ADOPTION AUTHORITY:

 Ministry of Labor and Social Affairs (MOLSA)